ComradeYellowCitrusFruit/discount-warsim/README.md

 Discount Warsim is exactly what it sounds like, a discount version of Warsim: Realm of Aslona that I am making.
 It serves no purpose what so ever except your entertainment (and my suffering).
-I know I know, I should have made this in python but I don't give a fuck.
+I know I know, I shouldn't have made this in python but I don't give a fuck.

 # TODO list